 Frequently Asked Questions

-Emotion with Detail is a powerful tool in my Drama Technique used to create deep visceral connections to a character.
+Emotion with Detail is a powerful tool in my Technique used to create deep visceral connections to a character.
 It is not enough to simply understand a character’s motivations or emotions from an intellectual standpoint.
 To achieve rich emotion reliably, repeatedly and safely, you also have to build the character’s history emotionally.
 Emotion With Detail mirrors the way we as real people experience emotion physiologically – so that the character’s emotional history lives within us and is safely compartmentalized and reliably accessible.
-Though it is just a piece of The Warner Loughlin Technique for Drama, some students refer to the Technique itself as Emotion With Detail.
+Though it is just a piece of The Warner Loughlin Technique, some students refer to the Technique itself as Emotion With Detail.

 You do not have to harvest and manipulate your own private pain in order to be a deeply emotional actor.
 The use of personal substitutions may work for some actors professionally, but for most it becomes a burden personally.
 They dig up all their pain and milk it and then wonder why they can’t let it go at “Wrap!”
 My drama technique allows you to access the character’s pain – and because it isn’t your own, you can reliably use it and then let it go!
 I can’t think of a more wonderful job than acting.
 We get to show humanity what humanity is.
 It should be joyful, not painful!

-Classes generally last 3 to 4 hours.
-All actors are expected to stay for the entire class unless they have previously discussed the matter with their teacher.
+Classes generally last 3 hours a day.
+All actors are expected to stay the entire class unless they have previously discussed the matter with their teacher.

 I select each teacher with much consideration.
 Every teacher at the Studio has previously studied the Technique over a number of years.
 Each has completed a year long and comprehensive Teacher Training Program.
 Upon completion of the program, each one enters into a trial period where he or she begins a series of co-teaches with a Senior Accredited Teacher.
 And if successful, is accredited as a Certified Warner Loughlin Technique Instructor.

 Rates for our workshops are as follows: